 The MoD said that it is working with Japan and Italy on the joint concept analysis of the FCAS programme in July 2022.

-The Team Tempest signed contracts with seven companies, including Thales UK, Bombardier Belfast, Collins Aerospace, GE Aviation UK, GKN Aerospace, Martin Baker, and QinetiQ to work on future combat air concepts and associated technologies in July 2020.
+Team Tempest signed contracts with seven companies, including Thales UK, Bombardier Belfast, Collins Aerospace, GE Aviation UK, GKN Aerospace, Martin Baker and QinetiQ to work on future combat air concepts and associated technologies in July 2020.

 Collins Aerospace will provide advanced actuation systems for Tempest.
 GE Aviation UK, a division of GE Aviation, is working on open architecture and infrastructure for electrical power and avionics systems.
 Martin Baker is responsible for the development of ejection seats while Qinetiq will support test and evaluation activities.

 GKN Aerospace Sweden joined the feasibility studies on future fighter engine technology development with industry partners in the UK and Italy in July 2020.

 The Swedish Defence Materiel Administration awarded a contract worth Skr250m ($25m) to Saab to conduct studies related to the development of future fighter aircraft technologies in June 2022.